BVLC/caffe/index.md

 Yangqing would like to thank the NVidia Academic program for providing a K20 GPU.
 The Caffe Matlab wrapper is courtesy of [Dr. Ross Girshick](http://www.cs.berkeley.edu/~rbg/).
 The detection module (coming soon) is courtesy of [Sergey Karayev](http://sergeykarayev.com/).
+Our thanks also go to [Jeff Donahue](http://jeffdonahue.com/) and [Oriol Vinyals](http://www1.icsi.berkeley.edu/~vinyals/) for various discussions along the journey.

 ---